 - Shut off the unit, including the pilot.
 Allow the unit to cool for at least thirty minutes. - 2.
 Inspect burner, pilot for dust and dirt. - 3.
-Blow air through the ports/slots and holes in the burner.
+Blow air through the ports/slots and holes in the burner. - 4.
+Never insert objects into the pilot tube.

 Clean the pilot assembly also.
 A yellow tip on the pilot flame indicates dust and dirt in the pilot assembly.
-There is a small pilot air inlet hole about two inches from where the pilot flame comes out of the pilot assembly (see Figure 22).
-With the unit off, lightly blow air through the air inlet hole.
+There is a small pilot air inlet about two inches from where the pilot flame comes out of the pilot assembly (see Figure 25).
+With the unit off, lightly blow air through the air inlet.
 You may blow through a drinking straw if compressed air is not available.

-Figure 22 - Pilot Inlet Air Hole
+Figure 25 - Pilot Inlet Air (Propane/LP Pilot Shown)